5 Steps to Measure the Quality of Anything

 https://www.staceybarr.com/images/qualityspelledonbuildingblocks.jpg

 We don’t measure a recipe; we measure each of its ingredients.
 And the ingredients will vary depending on the recipe and the tastes of the people who will be fed by it.
-Some ingredients need to be measured because they matter, while others don’t (like lettuce in a salad, broth in a risotto, or decorations on a cake).
+Some ingredients need to be measured because they matter, like eggs in a soufflé, or sugar in cookies, or butter in pastry.
+But other ingredients don’t need to be measured, like lettuce in a salad, or broth in a risotto, or decorations on a cake.
 A recipe is a concept and it’s only the ingredients that can be measured meaningfully.

-Because quality is a concept, and too vague to measure directly, to measure quality meaningfully, we have to unpack it first.
+Because quality is a concept – and too vague to measure directly – we have to unpack its ingredients before it we can meaningfully measure it.
 Inspired by Douglas Hubbard’s clarification chain, from his brilliant book How To Measure Anything (and discussed in this article about measuring design success) is this basic guideline I use to make vague concepts measurable:

 1. unpack the multi-focus concept into singular-focus attributes